fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 featured_image: ~
 ---

-While doing data analysis using R I encountered a specific problem: my data consists of a few id columns which shall give me one row per each unique id column combinations - however I end up having multiple rows per group and some are duplications or simply rows with no data.
-I want to reduce this dataframe further so that it contains only **the first row per group that is not empty in a specific data column**.
+Here's a problem that I encountered while doing data analysis using R: my data consists of a few id columns, by combining these id columns I should in theory receive one unique observation (row) per each unique combination (group) - in reality I end up having multiple rows per group, some rows are duplications, and some simply are rows with no data.
+In order to clean this datasetm, I want to reduce this dataframe so that it contains only **the first row per group that is not empty in a specific data column**.

 Here is an example: